Blockstream/satellite/doc/dual-satellite.md

 Use these instructions to configure interface RF2.

-## TBS5927 USB demodulator
+## TBS5927 USB receiver

-With a TBS5927 USB demodulator, you would ordinarily run the following sequence of commands:
+With a TBS5927 USB receiver, you would ordinarily run the following sequence of commands:

 1. Initial configurations: